How It Is Done

 clothes.
 You will be given a gown to wear during the test.

 may lie on your left side with your knees pulled up to your belly.
-The doctor
+Because you will be given medicine during the colonoscopy, you probably won't remember much, if anything, until you wake up after the procedure.

-or she will put the thin, flexible colonoscope in your anus and move it slowly
+will insert a thin, flexible colonoscope in your anus and move it slowly

-through your colon.
-The doctor can look at the lining of the colon through the
+through the rectum and into your colon.
+Air will be used to inflate your colon so the doctor can look at the lining of the colon through the

 scope or on a computer screen hooked to the scope.